The Secret Storm: Ellen Ames

+Peter Ames

-Peter AmesPeter Ames was the lead male character.
+Peter Ames was the lead male character.
 Although played by other actors, Peter Hobbs was the actor most identified in the role.

 Peter was the father of three children who had suddenly lost his wife, Ellen, in a car crash.
 She died of her injuries at Woodbridge (New York) Hospital.
 He tried his hardest to be both mother and father to his three children.
 His oldest, Susan Ames Dunbar, became the mother figure, and also became somewhat bossy; his son, Jerry was so angry with the driver who took his mother's life that he nearly killed him, and landed in reform school.
 Amy, the youngest, was worried, and was the focus, as everyone tried to make sure she was all right.

 He had always been loved by Pauline Rysdale, his former sister-in-law, whom he had been engaged to before eventually eloping with Ellen.
 Pauline and Susan worked overtime to deflect the attention of any women who were interested in Peter.
 He did remarry a woman named Myra Lake (June Graham), who was one of Amy's teachers, but the marriage dissolved because the two families didn't like each other, although Amy considered her a mother figure.

 His third and most successful marriage was with widow Valerie Hill Ames.
 They were happy for quite a number of years until he succumbed to a heart attack while he was on a business trip.

+Valerie Hill Ames

-Valerie Hill AmesValerie Northcote was played from 1961 until the show's end in 1974, by the actress Lori March.
+Valerie Northcote was played from 1961 until the show's end in 1974, by the actress Lori March.

 Valerie was the divorced woman who became the third wife of widower Peter Ames.
 Although her daughter, Janet Hill Porter (Bibi Besch) disapproved of her mother remarrying, she eventually was forced to accept him.
 However, Janet still caused a lot of problems for the family.
 Valerie married Peter and for several years, was the shelter for the Ames family.
 She and Peter were happy for several years until a heart attack while on a business trip, killed Peter.
 Valerie grieved for a respectful amount of time, until she met a psychiatrist who was treating her stepdaughter, Amy Ames.
 His name was Dr. Ian Northcote (who was first played by Gordon Rigsby, and then by Lori March's real-life husband, Alexander Scourby).

 Despite her remarriage, she stayed in the Ames family's lives, notably Amy, who looked to Valerie as a mother figure, up until the show's end.